thecodebeat/rancher-deployment/README.md

-Docker Cloud 🐳 + Codeship ⚓️ = ❤️
+Rancher 🐄 + Codeship ⚓️ = ❤️
 ---

-The purpose of this container is to allow interacting with Docker Cloud from Codeship's Jet stack.
+The purpose of this container is to allow interacting with Rancher from Codeship's Jet stack.